SAP-samples/btp-s4hana-nocode-extension/create-application/deploy/README.md

    ![show Applications](./images/ba_html5_applications.png)

-4. Click the **Application Name** (this will be the build number).
+4. Click the **Application Name** (this will be the build number when you built your application in the previous step).

-5. Your application opens.
-Depending on how your subaccount is configured, you might need to choose the IAS and login.
+5. Your application opens, if you are asked with an authentication, enter the SAP email address and the password which you chose in the beginning of this exercise.

 ## Summary